-a.
-Fostering coordination, cooperation, and communication among residents, businesses, and CAIs by providing affordable internet options that fit the budgets of all residents without requiring them to compromise paying for necessities for the cost of internet.

-- 1. Bolster existing programs and educate residents on where digital resources can be found, and where public high-speed broadband is available. - 2.
-Maintain a website that identifies where free public wireless fidelity (Wi-Fi) - internet access and educational resources are available in Pennsylvania.
+- a.
+Fostering coordination, cooperation, and communication among residents, businesses, and CAIs by providing affordable internet options that fit the budgets of all residents without requiring them to compromise paying for necessities for the cost of internet. - Bolster existing programs and educate residents on where digital resources can be found and where public high-speed broadband is available. - Maintain a website that identifies where free public wireless fidelity (Wi-Fi) internet access and educational resources are available in Pennsylvania.

-b.
-Supporting Affordable Connectivity Program (ACP) awareness campaigns to increase broadband adoption among unserved and underserved communities.

-1. Partner with local community organizations to provide resources and funding.

-2. Support capacity building programs that help individuals learn how to assist their communities in navigating the ACP enrollment process.

-3. Partner with internet service providers (ISPs) to provide programs that subsidize internet services.

-4. Support programs for device accessibility and digital literacy to help encourage adoption and meaningful internet usage.

-5. Track progress through metrics gathering and data repositories.
+- b.
+Supporting Affordable Connectivity Program (ACP) awareness campaigns to increase broadband adoption among unserved and underserved communities. - Partner with local community organizations to provide resources and funding. - Support capacity-building programs that help individuals learn how to assist their communities in navigating the ACP enrollment process. - Partner with internet service providers (ISPs) to provide programs that subsidize internet services. - Support programs for device accessibility and digital literacy to help encourage adoption and meaningful internet usage. - Track progress through metrics gathering and data repositories. - c.
+Advancing private and public partnerships that strengthen the PA BEAD Ecosystem that uniquely position and prepare businesses, industry partners, and local communities for meaningful job creation and career pathways. - Develop a workforce team comprised of internal and external partners to develop workforce related project activities and workforce standards. - Develop workforce broadband development areas that align with the priority unserved broadband service locations to cultivate local workforce teams. - Partner with the Pennsylvania Department of Labor & Industry, local workforce boards, and other industry groups to develop workforce development resources and funding opportunities. - Identify and support the workforce development of Pennsylvania Digital Navigator programs and jobs to support the adoption and meaningful use of the Internet.

-Deploy Next-Generation Networks Statewide
+Deploy Next-Generation Networks Statewide: